Skip to main content

 • The invoice number is missing from the payment description or is misspelled.

-• Bulk transfers are recorded as a single amount, without a breakdown.
+• Batch transfers are recorded as a single amount, without a clear breakdown.

-• An outdated version of c-entron is in use (prior to 2.0.2509.68 for branches with different number ranges).
+• An outdated version of c-entron is in use (prior to 2.0.2509.68 for stores with different number ranges).

 👉 In these cases, the payment receipt remains marked as "unassigned" and must be manually updated—for example, in the case of bulk transfers that are split across multiple documents.